getlackey/cms/docs/coding-conventions.md

 # Coding Conventions

-All JS code is checked against JSlint.
+All JS code is checked against jslint.
 Make sure you have the appropriate lines on the top of every file.
 Eg.:

     /*jslint node:true */
     'use strict';